-In 1959, the Ecuadorian government formed Galapagos National Park and, in 1998, the Galapagos Marine Reserve.
+In 1959 the Ecuadorian government formed the Galapagos National Park.
+In 1978 the Galápagos Islands were among the first group of sites that were added to the UNESCO World Heritage List.
+By 1998 the Galapagos Marine Reserve had been extended to its current area of 51,350 miles² (133,000 km²).
 By strictly regulating the use of these areas, the integrity and interdependence of the marine, coastal, and terrestrial ecosystems of the archipelago will be protected for future generations.
-97% of the Galapagos archipelago is national park (See our map of the Galapagos Islands.
+97% of the Galapagos archipelago is national park (See our map of the islands).

-Set up by the Ecuadorian government in 1968, the Galapagos National Park Service (GNPS) manages the conservation and resources of the Galapagos National Park and Marine Reserve.
+Set up by the Ecuadorian government in 1968, the Galapagos National Park Service (GNPS) manages the conservation and resources of the national park and marine reserve.

-The GNPS protects and preserves the archipelago's biodiversity through a wide range of programmes that have been laid out in its comprehensive management plan.
-GNPS works with the local community, promotes scientific research and creates strategies to address management problems in the Galapagos Islands.
+The GNPS protects and preserves the archipelago's biodiversity through a wide range of programs that have been laid out in its comprehensive management plan.
+GNPS works with the local community, promotes scientific research and creates strategies to address management problems in the islands.

-The Charles Darwin Foundation (CDF), an international, nongovernmental, non-profit organisation, was founded in 1959 under the auspices of UNESCO and the International Union for the Conservation of Nature (IUCN).
-CDF conducts scientific research and advises the Ecuadorian government and the GNPS on the best ways to conserve the biodiversity of the Galapagos.
+The Charles Darwin Foundation (CDF), an international, non-governmental, non-profit organization, was founded in 1959 under the auspices of UNESCO and the International Union for the Conservation of Nature (IUCN).
+CDF conducts scientific research and advises the Ecuadorian government and the GNPS on the best ways to conserve the biodiversity of the Galapagos Islands.

 The foundation operates the Charles Darwin Research Station which has a team of more than 200 scientists, educators, volunteers, student researchers and support staff.

 Together with governmental bodies, these groups help to protect the marine and terrestrial environments, keeping Galapagos biologically isolated and providing environmental education.
 The most important step in controlling introduced species is preventing them from arriving at the islands.

-The inspection and quarantine system for Galapagos hinders the arrival of alien organisms to the islands by setting up a series of checkpoints.
+The inspection and quarantine system for the islands hinders the arrival of alien organisms to the islands by setting up a series of checkpoints.
 All cargo and luggage entering the islands is checked for food products, pests, plants and animals.

 Strides have also been taken to eradicate species that have been introduced in the past to the detriment of native species.
 Dogs, pigs, rats, and goats are among those creatures which attack endemic species or their young or eggs, or simply compete for vegetation.
 Many islands have eradicated one or more of these introduced animal species.

-The Galapagos Marine Reserve is the second largest marine reserve in the world and is the largest marine reserve in a developing country.
-It covers an area of around 133,000 km² and includes all the major Galapagos dive sites.
+This reserve is the second largest marine reserve in the world and is the largest in a developing country.
+It covers an area of around 51,350 miles² (133,000 km²) and includes all the major Galapagos dive sites.

 The reserve faces a number of environmental threats.
 Local sea cucumber and lobster fisheries are struggling and the risk of shark finning is ever present.
 Increased tourism and increasing local population are bringing further pressure to bear on protected areas.